 - Genetics – If someone within your immediate family (i.e. parent, sibling) has OCD, you have a higher chance of developing it. ⁴

 While it varies for everyone, most people are diagnosed with OCD by the age of 19.
-However, there are cases where it can appear after the age of 35.
-With that said, the early signs of OCD may not be immediately detectible.
+However, there are cases where it can appear after 35.
+With that said, the early signs of OCD may not be immediately detectable.

 How to Know if You Have Mild OCD

-We invite you to follow along as we take a deeper look at the 10 most common signs of OCD:
+We invite you to follow along as we take a deeper look at the ten most common signs of OCD:

 1.)
 You Wash Your Hands Frequently

-While it’s not prevalent in everyone, constant hand-washing and hand sanitization has become one of the most common traits of OCD.
-Most often, the desire to wash your hands is produced by the obsessive fear over germs.
+Constant hand-washing and hand sanitization have become one of the most common traits of OCD.
+Most often, the desire to wash your hands is produced by the obsessive fear of germs.
 However, you may also feel you have a moral duty to do so (i.e. you don’t want to make other people sick).

-Due to the COVID-19 pandemic, handwashing has likely become more common among the general population.
-It’s not necessarily an issue unless you find yourself still worrying about germs even after washing your hands.
+Due to the COVID-19 pandemic, handwashing has become more common among the general population.
+It’s not necessarily an issue unless you worry about germs even after washing your hands.

 “Washers” or people who compulsively clean are another common category of OCD patients.
-Similar to hand-washing, people of this category tend to have an obsessive fear of germs or feeling impure.
+Similarly to hand-washing, people in this category tend to have an obsessive fear of germs or feeling impure.

-While cleaning should help in suppressing this anxiety, you may find that you continue to worry even just after cleaning.
+While cleaning should help suppress this anxiety, you may continue to worry even after cleaning.
+On top of that, you may experience anxiety when you go a day without cleaning your environment.

 3.)
 You Struggle with Checking Behavior

-Have you ever returned to your stove multiple times to make sure it’s off?
-Or have you gone to your door a number of times before bed to make sure it’s locked?
+Do you check your stove multiple times to ensure it’s off?
+Or have you gone to your door several times before bed to ensure it’s locked?

-If so, you may be struggling with checking behavior – the compulsion to constantly check objects to ensure they’re in order.
+If so, you struggle with checking behavior – the compulsion to constantly check objects to ensure they’re in order.
 While it’s not the most common symptom of OCD, it does affect 30% of people with the disorder.

 Even in mild forms, checking behavior requires different treatment methods than other forms of OCD.